chajiiiii/Simon-Game/README.md

 ## Code Process

-I started this project with writing a pseudocode and sketching wireframe first.
+I started this project by writing a pseudocode and sketching wireframe first.
 Then I started HTML and CSS parts.
 It was fun because I could see the changes I made.\
 The most challenging part for me was to structure this game code.
 It was difficult for me to actually start writing code even if I had my pseudocode.
 I tried to divide smaller and smaller to write actual code, and also, I searched for information a lot.\
-Eventually, I figured out by writing small pices one by one.
+Eventually, I figured it out by writing small pices one by one.
 For my next projects, I would like to be able to structure code with less struggles.
 <br><br>

 ```JavaScript